yangfangs/shelper/README.md

-# shelper: Sanger Sequencing Helper Tools
+# Shelper: Sanger Sequencing Helper Tools

 `shelper` is an R package designed to streamline Sanger sequencing analysis.
 It provides a comprehensive suite of tools for chromatogram visualization, variant validation, and primer design, all accessible through an intuitive Shiny application or R command-line functions.